buildpacks/docs/src/content/create-buildpack/_index.md

 wget -q -O - "$bundler_url" | tar -xzf - -C "$launchdir/bundler"
 ```

-Finalluy, we will need to install bundle and then run bundle install
+Finally, we will need to install bundle and then run bundle install

 ```
 gem install bundler